-Trump ruffles feathers after Red Hen restaurant kicks out Sarah Huckabee Sanders
+Donald Trump ruffles feathers after Red Hen restaurant kicks out Sarah Huckabee Sanders

 -

-Trump ruffles feathers after Red Hen restaurant kicks out Sarah Huckabee Sanders
+Donald Trump ruffles feathers after Red Hen restaurant kicks out Sarah Huckabee Sanders

 US president Donald Trump has criticised a Virginia restaurant which asked his press secretary, Sarah Huckabee Sanders, to leave because she worked for his administration.